m4xiJo/quantum/README.md

 7. Ability to set all the external links to open in the new tab of the browser.
 8. Emoji support, with emoji picker and ability to quick search (experimental feature).
 9. The bar on the top now has navigation feedback.
+10. Avatar initials if default and unset avatar (experimental feature).

 *These screenshots demonstrate the state as of 28 Nov 2018*
 <table cellspacing="0" border="0">